mbernste/machine-learning/README.md

 machine-learning
 ================

-A Java library of implemented machine learning algorithms.
+A Java library of machine learning algorithms.